 When the area of the playground where the shed would sit had been decided on, Stu and I unloaded the steel panels from the shed and got to work putting the base together.

-As I passed parts of the shed to Stu, I could see that all of the fixings were screwed in from the inside, which is actually one of the things that make the sheds so secure.
-This is because the screws are not visible from the outside of the shed, so they can’t be tampered with by would be thieves.
+As I passed parts of the shed to Stu, I could see that all of the fixings were screwed in from the inside, which is actually one of the things that makes the sheds so secure.
+This is because the screws are not visible from the outside of the shed, so they can’t be tampered with by would-be thieves.

-It was a very hot day, which was pleasant in some cases whilst building the shed.
-On the other hand a lot of drinking water was required, because of the heat and the heavy lifting work.
-It was this that made me realise the importance of the sheds ventilation system, which helps to prevent the build-up of condensation during the warmer months.
+It was a very hot day, which was pleasant in some cases while building the shed.
+On the other hand, a lot of drinking water was required because of the heat and the heavy lifting work.
+It was this that made me realise the importance of the shed's ventilation system, which helps to prevent the build-up of condensation during the warmer months.

 What I Learnt about Asgard Sheds